 Are you searching for a proven method of selecting the best outdoor plants for your garden?
 Take a look at the front and backyards of your neighbours.
 Keep an eye on what's growing well and what's really in season.
 This will offer you a decent idea of what you can grow in your own backyard.

-Dual living has, nevertheless, grown into a cost-effective and practical housing alternative since then.
-Dual occupancy houses like granny flats tend to appeal to a variety of customers, including those who desire to live in one of the residences while passively earning income by leasing the other.
-They also appeal to families with older children or elderly parents who want to be near to their loved ones while yet having the independence of their own home.
-When a block cannot be split but you still want two residences on the same property, dual occupancy designs are perfect since they give many of the advantages of subdividing while also allowing for two self-sustaining dwellings.
+It has, nevertheless, grown into a cost-effective and practical housing alternative since then.
+Like granny flats tend to appeal to a variety of customers .
+Including those who desire to live in one of the residences while passively earning income by leasing the other.
+They also appeal to families with older children or older parents .
+Who want to be near to their loved ones while yet having the independence of their own home.
+Dual occupancy designs offer an ideal solution when you can’t subdivide a block .
+But still want two residences on the same property.
+They provide many of the benefits of subdivision while allowing for two fully independent, self-sustaining homes.

-A dual living solution may be the ideal option for your home design since it is quite adaptable and can be used in a variety of ways.
+A dual living solution may be the ideal option for your home design since it is quite adaptable .
+It can be used in a variety of ways.
 For first-time home buyers, builders, investors, and families in need of more room, dual occupancy house designs provide several benefits.
-If you live in one of the houses and rent out the other, they can help you pay down your mortgage and produce a passive income.
+If you live in one of the houses and rent out the other .
+They can help you pay down your mortgage and produce a passive income.

-Nexa Homes offers free dual occupancy house designs that are vibrant, attractive and spacious.
+Nexa Homes offers free house designs that are vibrant, attractive and spacious.
 Duplex: Oberon, Titan & Granny flats: Hilda, Antares are a few of the numerous projects we have dealt with.

 What should I do now?
 You're not alone if you're thinking about this.
 With so many different cities, suburbs, and villages to choose from, picking where to live can be difficult.
 Once you've agreed on a general region and/or a list of suitable cities to relocate to, ask yourself the following questions.